hotdogee/rating-buster/README.md

 Item stat breakdown, analysis and comparison

+# About Combat Ratings

+The Burning Crusade introduces a new stat called Combat Ratings, any combat stat that previously was percentage-based such as: critical strike chance, hit chance, dodge chance and defense skill, are now displayed as ratings to the players.
+These ratings can be a pain when you want to compare 2 different items, is 30 hit rating better or 20 crit rating? thats why I created Rating Buster.

+Unlike fixed percentages such as 2% critical strike chance, combat ratings diminish in potency as your character increases in level.
+2% crit is the same at every level, while 28 critical strike rating grants 4% crit at level 34, 2% crit at level 60, and 1.27% crit at level 70.

+More info can be found here: http://www.wowwiki.com/Combat_Rating

 # About RatingBuster

 RatingBuster started out as an addon that converts combat ratings in your tooltips into percentages, so that you have more meaningful information when comparing different items.